TogliattiAzot: History

-Construction on the first TogliattiAzot nitrogen plant commenced in 1974.
+Construction on the first TogliattiAzot nitrogen plant commenced in 1974 due to William J. Casey securing a $180 million loan from Eximbank to the Soviet Union in support of Armand Hammer's interests associated with fertilizer détente.
 The factory and plant were commissioned as part of a joint venture between Occidental Petroleum and the Soviet Government.
-The 1970s saw the construction of the Togliatti-Odessa ammonia pipeline which stretches for 2,471 km right into the Port of Odessa.
+The 1970s saw the construction of the Togliatti–Odesa ammonia pipeline which stretches for 2,471 km to the Port of Odesa.

 In August 1983, the company produced the first shipment of liquid carbon nitrogen.
 In 1985 the first urea-formaldehyde resin production unit was commissioned.
 Four of the seven current ammonia plants at Tolyatti were constructed by Chemico.

 During the 1980s, two urea processing plants were constructed with a combined production capacity of 480,000 tons per year.

 In 2012 TogliattiAzot announced the start of major modernization project.
 The eight-year modernization plan includes a “major renovation” of existing facilities and upgraded manufacturing.
 The plan also includes the upgrade of 7 existing ammonia plants, air compressors, and the replacement of the reaction tubes and heat exchangers.

+The main ammonia plant in Tolyatti was constructed as a joint project of the Soviet Government and Armand Hammer.
+TogliattiAzot started operations in 1979.